Skip to content

 The command aembit credentials get allows you to obtain credentials that you can use in scripts or applications to access Server Workloads protected by Aembit Access Policies.
 The command requires you to provide the Edge SDK Client ID, Server Workload host, and Server Workload port as parameters.

-In this procedure, you’ll be accessing your Aembit Tenant and using the Aembit CLI in your terminal to get credentials from a Credential Provider to access a specific Server Workload.
+In this procedure, you access your Aembit Tenant and run the Aembit CLI in your terminal.
+You then obtain credentials from a Credential Provider to access a specific Server Workload.

 Before you can retrieve credentials, ensure you have the following:

 Your Credential Provider determines the type of credentials you can retrieve and how you can use them to access a Server Workload.
 If you change the Server Workload in an Access Policy, you’ll likely need to change the Credential Provider to match the authentication requirements of the new Server Workload.
-You can add or remove Client Workloads from Access Policies without requiring changes to the Credential Provider or underlying credentials, since the Client Workload only matches the environment where you run the CLI.
+You can add or remove Client Workloads from Access Policies without modifying the Credential Provider or underlying credentials.
+The Client Workload just matches the environment where you run the CLI.

 This procedure includes two different ways to run the aembit credentials get command, depending on the type of credentials your Credential Provider retrieves.